 Q: I hate smoke!
 Please let me at least try to alleviate your concern: (1) Smoking is always optional at our "smokers."
 Sometimes nobody smokes, and usually no more than 2 or 3 do.
 (2) Those who smoke usually don't start until 8:30 or later, so if you come relatively early in the evening, you should be able to enjoy a good smokeless hour or two, at least.
 (3) We meet outside, so smoke (if any) never accumulates.
 (4) One way or another, we'll try to accommodate, if nothing else, by offering you upwind seating.
 And (5) Always remember: Smoking is actually good for you.

 Q: How many attend?
-Over 200 folks have attended from time to time, including more than 50 women.
+Over 260 folks have attended from time to time, including more than 50 women.
 On particular nights, we've had as many as 24 (once) and as few as 1 (twice).
-In recent months, we've had 4 to 14, with an average of 8.
+In recent months, we've had 4 to 15, with an average of 10.
 If you're a techno-geek like me, you may appreciate this graphical analysis: